Grimmscorpp/protestr/README.md

 The state-of-the-art [fixture](#rationale) provider for tests in Python.

-Protestr was born to help you focus on acts and assertions rather than worry about fixture creation and teardown.
-Its declarative syntax lets you configure specs (the building blocks) only once and provide them to your test methods in all possible combinations.
-It can also repeat tests with different test cases and cooperate with all frameworks and tools.
+- Protestr was born to help you focus on acts and assertions rather than worry about fixture creation and teardown.
+- It lets you configure specs (the building blocks) once and provide them to test methods in all possible combinations.
+- It can also repeat tests with different test cases and cooperate with all frameworks and tools.

 ## Table of Contents